Top 5 Benefits of Intensive Surf Coaching

 The more you get in the water, the more you will accelerate your rate of progression.
 And more confidence in the water leads to the F word (**fear**) being sidelined.
 Then we can start to demolish that mental block to surfing bigger and better waves.

 So do you feel your surfing ability has plateaued?
 Would you benefit from an intensive couple of sessions to feel like you’re getting somewhere again?
-Try one of our Winter Surf Camps.
+Try one of our Winter Surf Camps in Cornwall.
 We’ll give you the best tips, tricks and know-how to help you achieve your goals.
 In the two full-days of water-filled activities, we will work out the best plan of attack to get you to where you want to be.
 And as efficiently and effectively as possible, in the best waves we can find.
 The detailed video analysis, we’ll give you the ammunition to understand the reasoning, the whys and hows.
 Filled with more theory than you can shake your leash at, we’ll be meandering through nooks and crannies of the Cornish coast.
 No need to commit to just one Newquay surf school, stationed in just one location.
 We’ll go wherever the waves are greenest and the rides are longest.